Welcome to the tuning world for fishing reels!

 🎯 Note:

-• ABEC 5 is more than enough for everyday wheels.
+• ABEC 5 is more than enough for everyday reels.

-• ABEC 7 or 9 really makes sense for tuning and finesse.
+• ABEC 7 or 9 makes perfect sense for tuning and finesse.

 Hybrid and ceramic bearings: